pjsalinas/PecheBot/README.md

 # PecheBot
-A Bot how can answer questions about me and my career.
+A Bot how can answer questions about me.

 ## Getting Started
 Very simple, just text "bot" to [PecheBot](http://www.pechebot.com) number, to